 Lung cancer is one of the most preventable cancers.
 The best prevention is to quit smoking.
 Screening for lung cancer can also reduce your risk, and the Lung Cancer Screening Clinic is a special clinic designed to follow the recommendations from the US Preventive Services Task Force to screen high risk patients.

 Watch the video: Dr. Ella Kazerooni and Dr. Douglas Arenberg discuss the significance of screening for lung cancer among those at high risk for the disease.

 Who Can Benefit from Lung Cancer Screening?

 Recent research has shown that people aged 55-80 who are current or former (within 15 years) smokers with at least 30 pack years (1 pack of cigarettes a day for 30 years) of exposure can reduce their chances of dying from lung cancer by undergoing a process of screening.

 What Does the Screening Include?

-The Screening Clinic process includes an initial low dose CT scan, which can be followed by an office visit, during which the results will be reviewed with you.
-You will need to have an additional two scans in consecutive years, for a total of 3 scans in 3 years.
+The screening process begins with an initial low dose CT scan, which can be followed by an office visit, during which the results will be reviewed with you.
 It is VERY important to understand that screening for lung cancer is a process, not a single test, so achieving the greatest reduction in your risk of dying from lung cancer requires that you adhere to your doctor’s recommendations for ongoing scans, typically at yearly intervals, and follow up on any abnormalities.